jia1/cs3245-boolean-retrieval/README.txt

   - SkipList can contain a SkipListNode, which can be linked with more SkipListNode.
 4. constants.py: A module which contains constants (e.g. magic numbers and strings) shared across source files E.g. file name of file storing the document lengths
+5. nltk_context_index.py: A nltk.Text dependency that was edited by myself to return values instead of printing the values out (99% from nltk.Text)
+6. stopwords.txt: File containing one stopword per line
-5. cli_output.txt: A sample log file of the command line output.
+7. cli_output.txt: A sample log file of the command line output.
-6. BONUS.docx: For bonus
+8. BONUS.docx: For bonus
+9. BONUS.pdf: BONUS.docx exported as PDF

+Indexes such as dictionary.txt, postings.txt, lengths.txt are on https://github.com/jia1/cs3245-information-retrieval

 == Statement of individual work ==